-Guarantor ratings are reviewed internally at least once a year and collateral is subject to revaluation at least once a year.
+Guarantor ratings and guarantees are reviewed frequently.
 The Risk function is responsible for approving the operating procedures established by the business divisions for the regular valuation of guarantees and collateral, either automatically or based on an expert opinion, whether during the approval phase for a new loan or upon the annual renewal of the credit application.